 How did you prepare physically for the journey?

-Mónica: I did a 10kms walk, only once.
+Mónica: I did a 10km walk, only once.
 I don’t consider it physical preparation.
 But actually I was more concerned with studying how to avoid blisters, possible pain from my old injuries, what would be the best footwear… I talked to a lot of people who did the Way to try to go as prepared as possible.

 What surprised you the most about the journey?

 Mónica: I walked through incredible places, but what surprised me the most happened inside of me.
-With each step I took I was surprised at how the path touched me, conquered me, and taught me.
+With each step I took, I was surprised at how the path touched me, conquered me, and taught me.

 Did you have many blisters on your feet, or did you not even remember they existed?

-What was the most difficult moment?
+What was your most difficult moment?

 Mónica: I had three particularly difficult and therefore remarkable moments.

 “I hope now that my efforts will bring rest to his soul.
 Something I have always felt he would not yet have.
-When he gets there he will know that I am strong and he needs not to worry.
+When he gets there, he will know that I am strong and he needs not to worry.
 May all the energy around the walk make him free.
 There are 2 days left to go and now I know who I am walking for, no matter what it takes.
 May your strength never fail me.”

-Finally, the last most difficult moment was the last day.
+Finally, the last most difficult moment, was the last day.
 I am not religious but I went to the Cathedral of Santiago de Compostela.
 I went in and sat down to talk to my father.
 I ended up crying but I came out lighter.

 I feel that the path called me and I am grateful that I did it.